DASS 21: Depression Anxiety & Stress Scale + Free Online Test

 Driven’s scoring approach

 The approach we take in Driven is to standardise all assessments to show a higher score as a ‘preferred’ score.
 Doing so helps to provide a friendlier scoring system that tends to align more with people’s expectations with tests in general.
-This means we generally phrase each factor in a constructive sense, helping to put more of an optimistic and positive view on the each factor that provides participants something to aim towards (a desirable state to achieve), rather than simply something to avoid.
+This means we generally phrase each factor in a constructive sense, helping put more of an optimistic, positive view on each factor that provides participants something to aim towards (a desirable state to achieve) - rather than simply something to avoid.
 For example, rather than aiming to avoid depression, the participant can view this as aiming to get more enjoyment out of life.